cmu-sei/GHOSTS/README.md

 ### Ghosts Clients (Windows & Linux)

 GHOSTS clients simulate users on a machine doing "user-like" things.
-They [can be configured](https://github.com/cmu-sei/GHOSTS/wiki/Configuring-the-Windows-Client) to perform actions including:
+They can be configured to:

 * Browse the web
 * Create and edit office documents